-Financial instruments are categorized in the fair value hierarchy based on the significance of unobservable factors in the overall fair value measurement.
-Since the Company's loans, notes receivable and residual certificates, loan servicing assets and liabilities, and trailing fee liabilities do not trade in an active market with readily observable prices, the Company uses significant unobservable inputs to measure the fair value of these assets and liabilities.
+Financial instruments are categorized in the fair value hierarchy based on the significance of unobservable inputs and assumptions in the overall fair value measurement.
+Financial instruments classified as Level 3 within the fair value hierarchy do not trade in an active market with readily observable prices.
+The Company uses significant unobservable inputs to measure the fair value of these assets and liabilities.